Expansion of Major League Soccer

-In February 2023, Commissioner Don Garber said the league plans to announce a 30th franchise by the end of the calendar year.

-Early history: 1993–2003
+Early history: 1993–2004

 MLS expansion got off to a mixed start in its initial years.
 MLS began playing with 10 teams in 1996, grew to 12 teams in 1998, but put expansion plans on hold and then eliminated two teams following the 2001 season to return to 10 teams.

 Foundation (1993–1996)

 Major League Soccer was established in 1993, as part of an agreement with FIFA that the United States set up a professional first division to gain the right to host the 1994 FIFA World Cup.
 No successful professional outdoor soccer league existed since the North American Soccer League folded in 1985.
 Due to rapid over-expansion and poor franchise placement, the NASL collapse led future MLS leaders to be extremely cautious of establishing new franchises.

 Initially 12 teams were to be placed in carefully selected cities where a strong soccer market was thought to exist, which was scaled back to 10 after potential backers could not be found.
 Eventually 22 communities submitted formal bids to host an inaugural MLS franchise.

 The initial 10 teams were the Columbus Crew, D.C.
 United, New England Revolution, New York/New Jersey MetroStars (now New York Red Bulls), Tampa Bay Mutiny, Colorado Rapids, Dallas Burn (now FC Dallas), Kansas City Wiz (eventually Wizards; now Sporting Kansas City), Los Angeles Galaxy and San Jose Clash (now San Jose Earthquakes).
 Although New York City and Los Angeles were awarded franchises, the next four largest American cities – Chicago, Houston, Philadelphia, and Detroit – were without a team.
 Using American football stadiums, the new league kicked off in April 1996.